nirpow/chatgpt-telegram/README.md

 # ChatGPT Telegram Bot

 This project is **currently under active development**.
-It's a boilerplate designed for integrating OpenAI's ChatGPT model with a Telegram bot through OpenAI's API.
+It's a boilerplate designed for integrating OpenAI's ChatGPT api with a Telegram bot through OpenAI's API.
 It serves as a starting point for your own ChatGPT ideas and applications.

 ## Project Overview